-Staff notes that updated material received on November 28, 2022, includes an exhibit for an installation called "The Suffrage Walk" in the architectural plan set.
+Updated material, received on November 28, 2022, included an exhibit for an installation called "The Suffrage Walk" in the architectural plan set.
 According to this exhibit, the installation will include a meandering path, conversational benches, plinths engraved with significant documents, and a "Remembrance Oak."
 The installation is to be located in the northwest corner of the property.
 However, the DSP plan set does not show any details of this installation.
 Neither the exhibit nor the applicant's SOJ include the timing for installation of the signage and implementation of public outreach measures.
 Therefore, this condition must be further addressed prior to certification of the DSP, as conditioned herein.